Nalinc/the-midnight-paper/papers/Robust_CV_Based_Detection_of_Pinching.md

 **The pinch detection algorithm:**
 - Obtain a binary segmentation of the hand and back- ground
 - Compute connected components of the background pixels from the binary image.
 Label each border pixel with the component that contains it.
-- Take components of significant size (in number of pix- els) that do not have pixels on the border of the image.
+- Take components of significant size (in number of pixels) that do not have pixels on the border of the image.
 Each of these is a ‘hole’ indicating a pinching hand.

+The largest background component usually corresponds to the background surrounding the hand, while any remaining background components of significant size usually corre- spond to holes formed by the hand.
+In practice, it is better to define hole components as those background components of significant size that have no pixels on the border, rather than relying on size alone.

+- TAFFI uses this ellipsoidal model for one-handed navigation of aerial and satellite imagery.
+This is beause thumb and forefinger of a relaxed hand are more likely to form an ellipsoid than a circular hole.
+- TAFFI uses a Kalman filter to smooth the motion of the cursor.
+- In single hand interaction, panning is accomplished by pinching and moving the hand across the keyboard, rotation by rotating the hand in the plane of the keyboard, and zooming by moving the hand up and down above the keyboard.
+- In bimanual interactions, panning is achieved by moving both hands in the same direction, zooming by pulling/moving together the two pinched hands and rotating by moving one hand faster than the other about an axis determined by their motion.